-The proposed bill would amend current statutes regarding special education by requiring that if a child is identified as needing special education services due to a specific learning disability, their Individualized Education Program (IEP) must explicitly state whether the child has been diagnosed with dyslexia.
+The proposed bill would amend current statutes regarding special education by requiring that if a child is identified as needing special education services due to a specific learning disability, their Individualized Education Program (IEP) must explicitly indicate whether the child has been diagnosed with dyslexia.
 This addition aims to enhance the clarity and specificity of IEPs for children with learning disabilities, ensuring that dyslexia is recognized and addressed in their educational plans.

 House Engrossed Version: 15-763